Tag Archives: Tuning

 Remote Tuning vs Physical Tuning

 In starting, there is no difference between Remote Tuning and Physical Tuning.
-Remote Tuning takes a little longer and can capture events more easily and time is the factor to allow true fine tuning.
-Taking a car on a dyno and you have a prefect tune is not possible.
-Taking a car on the road for a few mins and have a prefect tune is not possible.
-If that was the case, OEM manufacturers and racing teams will have limited research and testing.
-In other words, those countless hours you hear would just be lies.
+Remote tuning takes a little longer and can capture events more efficiently, and time is the factor that allows true fine-tuning.
+Taking a car on a dyno and you have a perfect tune is not possible.
+Taking a car on the road for a few minutes and having a perfect tune is impossible.
+If that were the case, OEM manufacturers and racing teams would have limited research and testing.
+In other words, those countless hours you hear would be lies.

-Remote tuning requirements expected by the experience and knowledgeable tuner details that the customer communicates with his tuner in real-time as much as possible and communications channels opened extensively for tuning determination.
-That is, through you the customer, that knowledge transfer is achieve on any matter.
+Remote tuning requirements expected by the experienced and knowledgeable tuner require the customer to communicate with his tuner in real-time as much as possible and extensively open communications channels for tuning determination.
+That is, knowledge transfer is achieved through you, the customer, on any matter.

-There are some who due to magazines and because of the bad information from many “Tuning” business seeking a quick way to make money, misrepresent real and detailed tuners who cares about Customer Relations, Service, Stability, Performance, Response, etc. This is a specialised service and should be treated so.
-That being said, there is no tune for $99, $199 or even one-off tunes.
-What took your OEM manufacture or racing team years to get right, just cannot come in the form as a pill.
+There are some who, due to magazines and because of the bad information from many “Tuning” businesses seeking a quick way to make money, misrepresent real and detailed tuners who care about Customer Relations, Service, Stability, Performance, Response, etc. This is a specialised service and should be treated so.
+That said, there is no tune for $99, $199 or even one-off tunes.
+What took your OEM manufacturer or racing team years to get right just cannot come in the form of a pill.
 Please be wary.
-Because of the pricing war, tuning prices have been driven down and the quality of tunes have gotten worst.
-I am sad to say, the customer now expects less, and poor-quality tunes are fantastic.
-This indeed is very saddening.
-In addition, every man is a tuner because of having software in his hands to tune.
+Because of the pricing war, tuning prices have been driven down, and tunes’ quality has worsened.
+I am sad to say the customer now expects less, and poor-quality tunes are fantastic.
+This, indeed, is very saddening.
+In addition, every man is a tuner because he has software in his hands to tune it.

 Dyno’es – Not created equally